-3. Project Priorities
+3. Programme Priorities

-The project will target and engage specific priority groups.
-In order to submit an application under this programme, you must first decide which target group(s) your organisation will support.
+The programme will engage specific priority groups.
+To submit an application under this programme, you must first decide which priority group(s) your organisation will support.

-Your project should target one or more of the following priority groups that are resident in the London Borough of Tower Hamlets:
+Your project should target one or more of the following groups that are resident in the London Borough of Enfield:

 - a.
-Women, in particular Somali and Bangladeshi women and those who are economically inactive due to parental and/or caring responsibilities - b.
-People with health issues, particularly mental health issues - c.
-People with a disability, a learning disability, or learning difficulty - d.
-Lone parents, particularly those living in temporary accommodation - e.
-Residents who are 50+ years old - f.
-Ex-offenders - g.
-Lone fathers - h.
-Unemployed or economically inactive Tower Hamlets residents negatively impacted by the benefits cap5
+Women, in particular Somali, Bangladeshi and Turkish women and those who are economically inactive due to parental (pre-school children) and/or caring responsibilities - b.
+People with health issues, particularly mental health or a disability - c.
+Lone parents and residents living in temporary accommodation and in receipt of Discretionary Housing Payments - d.
+Residents who are 50+ years old with low-level or no qualifications - e.
+Ex-offenders - f.
+Homeless.

-It is the aim of the Tower Hamlets ESF Community Employment Programme for each round to include a mixture of activity supporting a broad range of participants from the priority groups.
+It is the aim of the Enfield ESF Community Employment Programme for each round to include a mixture of activity supporting a broad range of participants from the priority groups.
 The appraisal and award process will reflect this aim.